Farm-invading activists face new penalties

-Extreme vegan activists who incite farm invasions will face criminal penalties under laws the Morrison government is bringing to parliament.
+Extreme vegan activists who incite destructive farm invasions could face up to five years in prison, under tough new penalties being pushed by the Morrison government.

-During the election campaign, Prime Minister Scott Morrison put the activists on par with terrorist foreign fighters in terms of urgency to deal with them.
+During the federal election campaign, Scott Morrison put dealing with the activists on par with terrorist foreign fighters.

-Legislation will be introduced to parliament's lower house on Thursday after Mr Morrison promised people who trespass on farms would face up to one year in jail or fines as high as $12,600.
+The prime minister promised people who trespass on farms would be thrown behind bars or fined up to $12,600.

+Attorney-General Christian Porter insists the new laws are needed, despite trespass onto private property already being an offence.

+The bill also includes protections for journalists and whistleblowers, when it's in the public's interest to know of questionable farming practices.

+But the protection for journalists won't apply if a news article suggests activists should trespass on farms.

-The issue exploded earlier in the year after Aussie Farms published details and addresses of producers in an online map.
+The issue exploded earlier in the year after animal rights group Aussie Farms published details and addresses of producers in an online map.

 A series of farm invasions aimed at highlighting cruelty in agriculture prompted the coalition to talk tough against the activist group.